 GROUP

-2014 RM 2013 RM
+2015 RM 2014 RM

-Malaysia 294,165 294,165
+Malaysia - 294,

-Socialist Republic of Vietnam 253,701 253,701
+Socialist Republic of Vietnam 701

-547,866 547,866
+- 547, ,866

 The recoverable amount is determined based on value-in-use calculations using cash flow projections based on five-year financial budget approved by management.
-The pre-tax discount applied to the cash flow projections ranging from 3.0% to 6.6%.
+The pre-tax discount applied to the cash flow projections ranging from 3.0% to 6.6% in prior financial year.